Updated for 2026 Exam

 AP Biology Score Calculator 2026

 Staring at that AP Bio practice test wondering if you're cooked?
-Yeah, I get it.
 You've got 60 multiple choice questions, 6 free response nightmares, and absolutely no idea if that 42/60 on the MCQs is enough for a 4.
 That's exactly why this calculator exists.

 Multiple Choice